 Daughter Edna Hauger (1908-1992) was born in 1908.

-A registered nurse, Edna graduated from Conemaugh Valley Memorial Hospital in 1932, and was a private duty nurse at Somerset Community Hospital for many years.
+A registered nurse, Edna graduated from Conemaugh Valley Memorial Hospital in 1932, at the age of 24, and went on to become a private duty nurse at Somerset Community Hospital for many years.
+She also was a charter member and officer with the Ladies Rebekah Lodge No. 256 in Rockwood, which was launched on Nov.
+20, 1940.
+Circa 1957, she held the office of "R.S. to N.G."

 Maynard was employed at the Snyder Bakery in Rockwood for many years, and later worked for the Pennsylvania Game Commission, from which he retired in 1973.
 Active in the community, he was a fireman and treasurer of the Rockwood Fire Department and a member of the Central Pennsylvania Police Officials Association of Johnstown.
 He also was a member of the Black Township School Board for many years in the 1940s and ‘50s.